 When everyone knows more about fellow team members, they can support each other’s goals.
 Your research results may improve.

-And, if anyone is searching for increasing “adrenaline high” moments, you can follow-up with a private conversation about potential risks.
+Does it seem like someone is searching for increasing “adrenaline high” moments?
+Follow-up with a private conversation about potential risks.

 A “good scare” can be a fine foundation for future serious, paranormal research.
 Many ghost hunters started that way.

-The only time it’s a danger is when the person doesn’t realize he (or she) is seeking a thrill, and deliberately looking for an increasingly terrifying experience.
+The danger is when the person doesn’t realize they’re seeking a thrill, and deliberately looking for an increasingly terrifying experience.

 Know the difference, for yourself and your team members.